responsive Site design

 The group gravitated toward elements of each approach but particularly liked the look of the“nature” board, pictured here.
 For the design, I decided to focus on images capturing recurring patterns and forms found in nature paired with a tall, narrow font with heavy kerning.

 I started by creating a desktop layout which applied the visual design direction that the group gravitated toward.
-The design is still in development, but the basic layout for a homepage is depicted below.
+The design is still in development, but the basic layout for a homepage and artist page is depicted below.
 On click, each section would link to sub-pages in the same category.
 I liked the visually compelling nature of a homepage presented this way.